jackpal/Android-Terminal-Emulator/README.md

 # Terminal Emulator for Android

-*Note:* Terminal Emulator for Android development is complete.
+*Note:* Terminal Emulator for Android development has ended.
 I am not accepting pull requests any more.

 Terminal Emulator for Android is a terminal emulator for communicating with the